TechnitiumSoftware/DnsServer/Apps/LogExporterApp/README.md

-Here is a shortened README matching the style and scope of the MISP-connector example.

----

 # Log Exporter for Technitium DNS Server

 A plugin that exports DNS query logs to external sinks such as files, HTTP endpoints and Syslog servers.
 It is great for connecting to SIEM or similar products.